mgeisler/lipsum/README.md

 This is a changelog with the most important changes in each release.

+### Unreleased

+The oldest supported version of Rust is now 1.8.

 ### Version 0.4.0 — September 24th, 2017

 The `generate` and `generate_from` now always generate proper